aamirafridi/jQuery.Marquee/README.md

 jQuery-Marquee
 ==============

-jQuery plugin to scroll the text like the old traditional marquee
+A **1.3kb** jQuery plugin to scroll the text like the old traditional marquee

 Update (22 Feb 2013):
 ---------------------